--t filter -A INPUT -p tcp -s 10.10.10.10 --sport 8888 -j ACCEPT
+-t filter -A INPUT -p tcp -s 10.10.10.10 --sport 8888 -j ACCEPT and semicolons).
+If an unsupported token is included, the rule cannot be saved or provisioned.

 Custom iptables rules consist of a list of iptables statements and the entities that receive the rules.
 Each rule can consist of a list of iptables rules, which allows users to group a sequence of rules for a specific function.
 The custom iptables rules are programmed after the Illumio PCE generates the iptables rules, but prior to the last default rule.